Artists are asking ‘how can I expand my audiences and get my work out there more? What are the mechanisms?’

-This central theme of NDF2017 investigates how we work in a digital age while exploring the best innovative practice possible to ‘make’ and distribute dance work to a wider audience.
+This central theme of NDF2017 investigated how we work in a digital age while exploring the best innovative practice possible to ‘make’ and distribute dance work to a wider audience.
 The digital age calls for a discussion on ways to provide more access to more Australians to see and experience dance in the virtual realm.

 - How do we approach or adapt artistic practice to take advantage of new digital technology, and use it to create meaning?
 Or is technology an art form in its own right?

 - How can artists expand their reach to new and existing audiences?